Southwest Monarch Study Leadership Team

 make him the perfect volunteer to analyze our data to find patterns

-that are not immediately apparent or to determine which patterns are
+that are not immediately apparent and to determine which patterns are

 meaningful.
-He also contributes to monarch conservation through his monarch
+He has also contributed to monarch conservation through his monarch

 waystation in Southeast Arizona.